mxfng/drumhaus/README.md

 ### librosa

-Worth mentioning here, the amplitude data used to generate frequency response waveforms for each sample were cached on the server using Python with librosa for client-side processing.
+Worth mentioning here, the amplitude data used to generate frequency response waveforms for each sample were cached on the server using Python with librosa.

 ## Features